 “I guess it’s time to turn around,” Kiluron began to say, turning to face the other way.
 He therefore had a perfectly framed view of Doil slipping on the steep tunnel slope and sliding down to collide with Fetrina, who instinctively reached out to steady herself on the only thing that wasn’t a slimy rock: Kiluron.
 Crouched just before the lip over the cave below, Kiluron wavered, lost his balance, tried to regain it, and then tumbled out of the opening onto the sand.

 He kept the presence of mind to roll when he landed, absorbing the impact with his shoulders and coming to rest with his head between his legs, shaking his hair out like a dog.
-At least he hadn’t lost consciousness again.
-When he had regained his composure, he looked up to see Fetrina and Doil looking down at him in consternation.
+At least he didn’t lose consciousness again.
+When he regained his composure, he looked up to see Fetrina and Doil looking down at him in consternation.

 “Don’t say it,” Kiluron held up a hand to forestall Doil’s burgeoning and effusive apology.
 “Could’ve happened to any of us.”
 Climbing to his feet, Kiluron approached the wall, looking at its wave-carven surface, and measured it in his mind.
 “Alright, here’s the plan.
 Doil, lie down on your stomach at the mouth of the tunnel, and reach your hand down.
 Fetrina, could you lie down behind him and hold his legs?
 Don’t try to use your muscles, just use your weight.
 I’m going to try to jump up to grab your hand, Doil, and then you’re going to help pull me back up into the tunnel.
 Then we’ll make our way back the way we came.”
 He sighed.
 “Really, this is all my fault.
 If I hadn’t insisted on continuing…” he trailed off and shook his head.
 This was hardly the time for recriminations.